whearn17/Raven/README.md

 # Raven v0.4 - Audit Log Retriever

-Raven is a PowerShell script used to fetch audit log records from Exchange Online within a specified date range and exports them to a CSV file.
+Raven is a PowerShell script used to fetch audit log records from Microsoft Purview within a specified date range and exports them to a CSV file.

 ## Pre-requisites